lanternetwork/LootAura/docs/email.md

 - **Admin-only testing**: Test endpoint requires admin access in production
 - **Email validation**: Recipient emails are validated before sending

+## Background Jobs

+Email jobs are defined in `lib/jobs/processor.ts` and can be triggered via:

+1. **Vercel Cron** (production): Configure cron jobs in `vercel.json` or Vercel dashboard
+2. **Manual trigger**: Use the job processor API route (if available) or run scripts directly

+### Available Email Jobs

+- **`favorites:starting-soon`**: Scans for favorited sales starting soon and sends reminder emails
+  - Recommended schedule: Daily at 09:00 UTC
+  - Entrypoint: `processFavoriteSalesStartingSoonJob()`

+- **`seller:weekly-analytics`**: Sends weekly analytics reports to sellers
+  - Recommended schedule: Weekly on Mondays at 09:00 UTC
+  - Entrypoint: `processSellerWeeklyAnalyticsJob()`

+**Note:** These jobs must be wired to Vercel/Supabase scheduler in production.
+For local development, they can be run manually via the job processor entrypoint.

 ## Future Enhancements

 Planned email templates (not yet implemented):

-1. **Favorite Sale Starting Soon**: Reminder email for favorited sales starting within 24 hours
-2. **Weekly Sales Digest**: Weekly summary of nearby sales
+1. **Weekly Sales Digest**: Weekly summary of nearby sales
-3. **Seller Weekly Analytics**: Weekly analytics report for active sellers
-4. **Admin Alerts**: System alerts for admins (errors, abuse reports, etc.)
+2. **Admin Alerts**: System alerts for admins (errors, abuse reports, etc.)

+**TODO:** Add proper `email_log` table for hard guarantees on email deduplication and delivery tracking.

 ## Troubleshooting